Leg3ndary/TagScript-Fork/docs/source/index.rst

 .. note::

-   This documentation is still being regularily updated, I hope.
+   This documentation is still being regularily updated!
+Best to check back later if you can't find something you need.